Uber driver helps teenage boy shot in Portsmouth

-PORTSMOUTH, Va – An UBER driver did more than just get riders to their destination on Saturday night.
+PORTSMOUTH, Va. - An Uber driver did more than just get riders to their destination on Saturday night.
 She helped a teenage boy who was shot.

 Cheryl Jagow had pulled into the Royal Farms in the Churchland section of Chesapeake around 9 p.m. on Saturday.
 She had just dropped off a rider and went into the business to stretch her legs and get something to eat.

-In the parking lot she noticed two teen boys acting strange, but she didn’t think anything of it until she was getting ready to leave.
+In the parking lot, she noticed two teen boys acting strange, but she didn't think anything of it until she was getting ready to leave.

-“I rolled down my window and I was like ‘Baby, whats going on?'” explained Jagow.
-“He was like ‘I just got shot’.
-I went into full fledged mommy mode, full force right there.
-I put him down on the ground, took his belt off, tied it around his ankle, and took his shoe off.
-He was shot in the foot.”
+"I rolled down my window and I was like, 'Baby, whats going on?'" explained Jagow.
+"He was like, 'I just got shot'.
+I went into full-fledged mommy mode, full force right there.
+I put him down on the ground, took his belt off, tied it around his ankle and took his shoe off.
+He was shot in the foot."

-“By the time the officers and paramedics came, I was covered in blood it was all over my clothes.
-I was sitting in a pile of grease,” she said.
+"By the time the officers and paramedics came, I was covered in blood; it was all over my clothes.
+I was sitting in a pile of grease," she said.

-Although the Royal Farms is located in Chesapeake, Portsmouth Police say the shooting happened in their city; though they were unable to provide a specific location to News 3.
+Although the Royal Farms is located in Chesapeake, Portsmouth Police say the shooting happened in their city.
+However, they were unable to provide News 3 with a specific location.

+Related: Search warrants offer more clues into Hampton, Newport News crime spree

-Police say the 15-year-old was taken to the hospital for non-life threatening injuries.
+Police say the 15-year-old was taken to the hospital for non-life-threatening injuries.
 Jagow fears his injuries could have been worse had she not stopped to help.

 "I'm glad that I was there to be able to help him because a lot of people would look the other way."